PaintballGW2/GreenUnidGearExploration/README.md

 - Based on the sell price, the impact of rare upgrades on the outcome of green unid gear 6.25 copper.
 - Based on the buy price, the impact of rare upgrades on the outcome of green unid gear is 5.21 copper.
 </br>
 All data was recorded using the drf addon.
-You can find it here: drf.rs.
+You can find it here: https://drf.rs.
 I used the datawars2 API to get the Guild Wars 2 API data more easily.</br>
 </br>

 ## Software and Addons